Serica gearing up for exploration drilling and well intervention in North Sea

 UK-based oil and gas company Serica Energy has revealed a few activities planned for 2022, including a well intervention campaign to boost production from existing wells along with plans to drill an exploration well in the UK North Sea, in the hopes of finding more hydrocarbons.

-Serica Energy reported on Thursday that it intends to continue with its programme of through-cycle investment in its diversified portfolio of assets.
+Serica Energy reported on Thursday that it would continue with its programme of through-cycle investment in its diversified portfolio of assets.
 In line with its plans for 2022, a rig has been contracted for the drilling of the high-impact North Eigg exploration well in the summer of 2022.

 Back in December 2019, the company received an Out of Round award of a 100 per cent interest in the UK petroleum license P2501 – blocks 3/24c and 3/29c – containing two high-pressure, high-temperature prospects.
 These are the North Eigg and the South Eigg, however, the former is the primary prospect estimated to contain 360 bcf (P50) and potentially over 1Tcf (P10) of recoverable gas.